code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/about/jobs.md

 - Familiarity or background in educational communications preferred, no background in Computer Science needed

 To apply, please email resume, cover letter, and writing sample and/or social media accounts to <a href="mailto:jobs@code.org">jobs@code.org</a>.

+## <a name="design"href="#design">Product Designer (Seattle, WA)</a>
+**Job Summary:**

+Code.org is looking for an experienced, creative designer with the drive to own end-to-end design of a product with major impact.
+This is a one-year, full time role with potential to extend on mutual agreement.

+You will manage design changes across our website, marketing materials and education tutorials.
+These currently reach millions of people around the world.
+We have over 15 million students today and 10,000 new accounts created every day.

+Areas of responsibility include:

+- Website pages for Code.org and <a href="https://hourofcode.com/us">Hour Of Code</a>
+- Tools and a development environment for middle school and high school students to learn computer science (<a href="https://code.org/educate/applab">examples</a>).
+- Tutorials to teach elementary students to code (like <a href="https://studio.code.org/s/course2/stage/4/puzzle/4">learning to draw with code</a> or <a href="https://studio.code.org/s/course2/stage/17/puzzle/8">making a story with code</a>)
+- As needed, design elements for marketing materials and <a href="https://hourofcode.com/us/promote/resources">handouts</a> that are used for schools, districts, and partnerships or social media memes/infographics
+- Managing style and design guidelines across the site
+- Managing external contractors for illustration/animation/other work as needed

+You will also need to be able to successfully communicate conceptual ideas, detailed design, and design rationale, both verbally and visually.

+**Experience and Qualifications:**

+The ideal candidate has experience in app and/or web design and strong, flexible visual design skills.
+We are looking for a self-starter who is passionate about improving education.

+The candidate should have:

+- 3+ years of UX/UI experience on websites or apps with a portfolio reflecting that experience.
+- Strong information design skills with an understanding of responsive design and best practices for web
+- Graphic design skills for print and web (layout, color, etc.)
+- Visual design skills to make activities fun and appealing to children
+- Solid intuition and passion for interaction design
+- Ability to work seamlessly with engineers and product managers end to end to create solutions that are both well designed and technically feasible
+- Proven ability to own end-to-end design for product, including style guides and design guidelines

+Additional preferred skills (not required to apply):

+- Ability to create illustrations for kids ages 5 to 18
+- Experience in education, children’s products, or video games (on personal projects, volunteer opportunities or for a previous job)
+- Bachelor's degree in graphics design, interaction design, fine arts, or a related discipline.

+In addition, candidates:

+- Must be a U.S. Citizen or Permanent Resident
+- Must pass a pre-employment background check

+To apply, please email your resume (and/or LinkedIn profile), cover letter, and portfolio to <a href="mailto:jobs@code.org">jobs@code.org</a>.

 ## <a name="senior"href="#senior">Senior Software Engineer (Seattle, WA)</a>